2 or 3 years of part-time study, depending on trimester utilisation.

 - AHPRA Registration: Evidence of AHPRA registration with no conditions or restrictions

-- Clinical paramedic practice: Evidence of three years (FTE) clinical practice (on road clinical experience as a qualified paramedic within an ambulance service) post qualification.
+- Bachelor of Paramedicine, or equivalent, AND registration with AHPRA, with no conditions or restrictions, and three years (FTE), or equivalent, clinical experience as a paramedic.
 This does not include student placements nor graduate year(s).
 A signed letter from your Manager/Employer confirming clinical experience is required.

 - Supporting Documentation is encouraged to assist with the application assessment and ranking: